Sajan81/GursagarBookStore/GursagarBookStore/README.txt

      THEERE  After the moment of truth deleted the migrations folder i was shivering at this time      just kiddding i deleted it and guess what it got
-       Again Again i have downloaded identity.framework.ASp.netcore version in my project deleted my Models folder before copying and pasting it to creted GursagarsBooks.Models
+       Again Again i have downloaded identity.framework.ASp.netcore version in my project deleted my Models folder before copying and pasting it to creted GursagarsBooks.Models Changed the name of my Models folder to ViewsModels and undwe the errorviewsmodels i have updated the the data along with.dataaccess

+  i have resolved all the errors and it was like a pain it took almost half an hour to clear all the errors but somehow i maanged to clear and try to run it and it was working